 Error: C9932E: Cannot obtain license for Compiler (feature compiler5) with license version >= 5.0201401

-It is not immediately obvious what this error means, other than the obvious, that you cannot obtain a suitable license for your compiler.
+It is not immediately obvious what the true meaning of this error is, other than that you cannot obtain a suitable license for your compiler.

 The key is the number string, such as 5.0201401 in the above example.
 It may be clearer if the number was presented as

-Here, 5.0 represents ARM Compiler 5, and so will enable the compiler within DS-5, as well as previous versions of the ARM Compiler, as provided in our legacy tools, such as the RealView Development Suite.
+Here, 5.0 represents ARM Compiler 5, and so will enable the compiler within DS-5, as well as previous versions of the ARM Compiler (armcc), as provided in our legacy tools, such as the RealView Development Suite.

 The date string, 2014/01 in this case, means that to use this particular version of the ARM Compiler, requires valid support and maintenance up to at least the end of January 2014.
 If you do see this error, please contact your ARM sales representative or ARM tools distributor, and they can help you renew your S+M. Else you will need to downgrade to an older version of the tools, released previous to this date.